stfwi/rsgauges/readme.md

 A [Minecraft](https://minecraft.net) (Java Edition) mod based on [`Forge`](http://www.minecraftforge.net/).
 The Mod adds gauges, stylish buttons, levers, pressure plates, timers, and other devices to measure or "produce" redstone power to the game.

+***Note for coders/modders: Please take a look into the MC version branches to view/clone the source code.***

 ![brief](documentation/rsgauges-brief.png)

 [Screenshots in documentation readme here](documentation/readme.md).